 There are ways you can avoid an infection from fake nails or damage to your natural nails:

-- Research the nail salon’s hygiene practices to make sure they sterilize their tools or use new nail files after each customer.
-References from friends can help you find a good, safe salon.
+• Research your nail salon’s hygiene practices: Make sure they sterilize their tools or use new nail files after each customer.
+Sanitary tools help reduce your risk of infection.

-- Finally, you may want to consider removing artificial nails every two to three months to give your natural nails a rest from the treatments and chemicals.
+• Remove artificial nails every two to three months: This will give your natural nails a rest from the treatments and chemicals.

 To learn more about nail health and safety, visit the Department of Dermatology at UPMC.